pivotal-cf/docs-build-service/installing.md

 This topic describes how to install and configure Pivotal Build Service.

-##<a id='install'></a> Install and Configure Pivotal Build Service
+## <a id='install'></a> Install and Configure Pivotal Build Service

 ## Pre requirements

 - PKS installed
-- Kubectl installed locally (Only need if no ingress controller is already installed)
+- Kubectl installed locally (Only required if no ingress controller is already installed)
-- Ruby (This is needed to create the UAA client)
+- Ruby (This is required to create the UAA client)

 ## Target cluster